 Chances are that Sripetch and McAlpine were arrested on the same date because it was the first date following the filing of the indictment in January 2020, that McAlpine booked a flight out of the Cayman Islands and traveled over US air space.
 Indictments are often sealed until arrests can be coordinated, especially if it involves foreign nationals.

 The Canadians, Wexler and Patel, are in Canada.
 An arrest warrant was issued for each of them in the US.
-Wexler is a long time member of the Rideau Club in Ottawa and no doubt easily locatable from that close membership network as a result.
+Wexler is a long time member of the Rideau Club in Ottawa.

 List of microcap issuers